*This page last updated: 13 April, 2013 22:02 PST.

 -

-the game.
-They will seek protection from one or more of the major civilizations. - There are five types: Cultured, Maritime, Militaristic, Mercantile, and Religious.
+- There are five types: Cultured, Maritime, Militaristic, Mercantile, and Religious.
 The type determines what kind of rewards the city-state can give.

 - The nameplate UI (shown at right) for a city state is similar to that of a regular city, except that the icon on the right shows the Type and is color-coded for status (red for war, green for friendly, blue for allied), and there is a bar underneath showing current Influence.